 To make the right choice, you need to disregard whether you prefer Apple or Android in your personal life and choose the one that’s best at the specific task of selling.
 For example, I like Apple products, mostly because I like iMessages and because my old Motorola Droid took pictures that looked like they were from the American Civil War Era.
-But fun stuff like texting and Instagramming should not come into play in a point of sale situation.
-(And if they do come into play, you need to think about firing your cashier, because they are totally slacking.)
+But fun stuff such as texting and Instagramming should not come into play in a point of sale situation.
+(And if they do come into play, you need to think about firing your cashier because they are totally slacking.)

 Apple-based point of sale systems, which run on the iOS operating system, offer certain advantages to merchants who use them:

-Security is obviously important in the POS world, what with the vast amounts of sensitive financial data being exchanged.
+Security is vital in the POS world, what with the vast amounts of sensitive financial data being exchanged.
 Cloud-based POS systems are quite secure in general because business-critical data is encrypted and stored in the cloud, rather than on the device itself.
 However, whether you use an Apple or an Android POS could potentially impact the security of your business.

 Additionally, Apple’s permissions and privacy controls setup is arguably more secure than Android’s.

-This one may be a little controversial, since there are certainly people out there who enjoy using Android more than Apple.
+This one may be a little controversial since there are certainly people out there who enjoy using Android more than Apple.
 But in terms of someone operating a POS, Apple delivers a quantifiably better user experience in several important ways:

-- No “bloatware” to slow down your OS — Androids often contain distracting ads and apps from your carrier that you can’t get rid of.
+- No “Bloatware” To Slow Down Your OS: Androids often contain distracting ads and apps from your carrier that you can’t get rid of.

-For more about the benefits of an iPad POS, check out our article 10 Surprising Benefits of an iPad POS System (keep in mind, though, that some of these benefits might apply to Android systems too, as we weren’t specifically comparing iPads to Android tablets in that article).
+For more about the benefits of an iPad POS, check out our article, 10 Surprising Benefits Of An iPad POS System (keep in mind, though, that some of these benefits might apply to Android systems too, as we weren’t specifically comparing iPads to Android tablets in that article).

-Benefits of an Android POS
+Android POS Systems

 Okay, even though Apple excels at some things, there are still some good reasons to use an Android POS over an Apple one:

-2. Android costs less
+2. Android Costs Less